rn1hd/rn1hd/README.md

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

 - My motivation to become a pianist has started at 13 years old when my father bought an awesome, beginner-friendly electronic piano.
-There is a tutorial guide that teaches you what key should you press during the song and at the same time, the book has been included in the package.
 - I enrolled on a summer piano class together with my cousin in **Regis Benedictine Academy** located in Batangas City, Philippines at 15 years old.
 - With continuous learning and motivation, my piano skills develop over time ranging from ability to play nursery rhymes up to the iconic songs adaptation and various classical songs like Fur Elise composed by Beethoven.
-- I have experienced playing grand piano in **Pontefino Hotel** and **Robinsons Mall Lipa** with lots of people on the last quarter of year 2022 as a guest / visitor.
+- I have experienced playing grand piano in **Pontefino Hotel** and **Robinsons Mall Lipa** since the last quarter of year 2022 as a visitor.

 ### Game Developer 🎮

 [Back to Top (Career Journey)](https://github.com/rn1hd#-career-journey)

-- My position to become a game developer, with a specific designation as **Notecharter** has started at 16 years old when I saw a [Youtube video](https://www.youtube.com/watch?v=UHHHXRU1-T0) by a Malaysian developer who worked in O2Jam (AngelJam) private server discussing how you can create musical notes that synchronizes to the beat of the song.
+- My position to become a game developer as a **Notecharter** has started at 16 years old when I saw a [Youtube video](https://www.youtube.com/watch?v=UHHHXRU1-T0) by a Malaysian developer who worked in O2Jam (AngelJam) private server discussing how to create musical notes that synchronizes to the beat of the song.
 - With continuous learning and motivation, I finally got a chance to become one of the contributors in the game market following senior's advices regarding the output of my works.
 I met some amazing developers and panelists around the world.
 - I have experienced working in various O2Jam organizations maintaining the same position as a Notecharter:
   - AngelJam (2012-2013)